Opening Statement

 VIa.
 Irreversibility, Consent, and Evidential Thresholds

-The governance question concerning medical intervention is independent of the ontological question of category anchoring.
+The governance question concerning medical intervention is independent of the ontological question of category anchoring, even though the two are often conflated in debate.

 I do not claim medical expertise.
-My position is structural: permissibility depends on evidence strength and safeguard robustness.
-Where evidence is strong and protections enforceable, permissibility may follow.
-Where long-term outcomes are uncertain or safeguards inconsistent, restriction is justified.
+My position is structural: permissibility depends on the strength of evidence and the robustness of safeguards.
+Where evidence is strong and protections are enforceable, permissibility may follow.
+Where long-term outcomes remain uncertain or safeguards are inconsistent, restriction is justified.
 If evidential thresholds for irreversible procedures in minors are not met, prohibition may follow from risk asymmetry rather than moral condemnation.

 This stance should not be confused with hostility toward gender nonconformity.
-Divergence from normative gender expression is not criminal harm.
-Ontological anchoring and civil tolerance are separate questions.
+Divergence from normative gender expression is not, in itself, a form of harm.
+Ontological anchoring and civil tolerance are separate questions, and conflating them leads to category error in policy reasoning.

-Under uncertainty, policy scales to risk.
-Irreversibility plus consent incapacity raises the evidential bar.
+Under conditions of uncertainty, policy scales to risk.
+Irreversibility combined with limited consent capacity raises the evidential bar, not because of moral panic, but because of asymmetric consequence.

 VII.
 On Levels of Explanation